-Step 1: Collation of information
+I. Collation of information

 Prior to initiation of any investigation, necessary information and relevant documents need to be identified and assembled.
 Persons in possession of relevant information would also need to be identified and a legal hold notice should be served upon them to ensure that they are notified not to delete relevant data in their possession.
 This would enable in marking up the information that is missing or needs to be gathered in the course of investigation for the sake of completion and assessment of the issues in question.

 Such information may be in the form of documents in hard copies or in electronic format in computer storage devices or online or devices like cell phones, laptops etc. Depending on the extent to or intensity with which data collection is required, data collection experts may also be engaged.
 This would also ensure ease in forensic imaging of data available, so that details pertaining to creation of a document, edits, subsequent access or destruction may be detected.

 At the stage of collection of data and/or sharing the same with the forensic experts, the applicable data protection laws such as, the Information Technology Act 2000 and Information Technology (Reasonable Security Practices and Procedures and Sensitive Personal Data or Information) Rules, 2011 are of relevance.
 The Indian data protection rules broadly protect two categories of data pertaining to individuals, 'personal data' and 'sensitive personal data'.
 Personal data relates to an individual, which either directly or indirectly in combination with other information, may be capable of identifying such a person.
-Personal data of an individual could include a person's name, contact details, address, identifier etc.41 Sensitive personal data on the other hand consists of specific items of data, namely passwords, financial information, physical, physiological and mental health condition, sexual orientation, medical records and history, and biometric information.42
+Personal data of an individual could include a person's name, contact details, address, identifier etc.44 Sensitive personal data on the other hand consists of specific items of data, namely passwords, financial information, physical, physiological and mental health condition, sexual orientation, medical records and history, and biometric information.45

 As such, there are no specific compliances under the Indian data protection rules for collection, handling or storage of an individual's personal data although in case of unauthorized sharing or misuse of such information causing harm to the individual, penalties may be applicable in the form of imprisonment and fine.
-On the other
+On the other hand, there are certain compliances applicable to entities that collect, handle or store sensitive personal

-^{40.} This enactment requires constitution of an Internal Complaints Committee in every organization with ten or more employees, and also details the procedure for complaints and subsequent enquiries and actions to be adopted on receipt of such a complaint.
+^{43.} This enactment requires constitution of an Internal Complaints Committee in every organization with ten or more employees, and also details the procedure for complaints and subsequent enquiries and actions to be adopted on receipt of such a complaint.

-Information Technology (Reasonable Security Practices and Procedures and Sensitive Personal Data or Information) Rules, 2011, r 2(1)(i)
+^{44.} Information Technology (Reasonable Security Practices and Procedures and Sensitive Personal Data or Information) Rules, 2011, r 2(1)(i)

-^{42.} Information Technology (Reasonable Security Practices and Procedures and Sensitive Personal Data or Information) Rules, 2011, r 3.
+^{45.} Information Technology (Reasonable Security Practices and Procedures and Sensitive Personal Data or Information) Rules, 2011, r 3.

-hand, there are certain compliances applicable to entities that collect, handle or store sensitive personal data of individuals, and organizations would need to adhere to such compliances when conducting internal investigations, such as, providing employee(s) with adequate notice and disclosure(s) that their sensitive personal data may be collected for the purpose of an organization-driven investigation.43 Such compliances may not need to be complied with while furnishing employees' sensitive personal data as part of court or enforcement agencies' proceedings or investigations.
+data of individuals, and organizations would need to adhere to such compliances when conducting internal investigations, such as, providing employee(s) with adequate notice and disclosure(s) that their sensitive personal data may be collected for the purpose of an organization-driven investigation.46 Such compliances may not need to be complied with while furnishing employees' sensitive personal data as part of court or enforcement agencies' proceedings or investigations.

 To avoid potential legal hassles and unwarranted obstructions, consent of the concerned employees should be taken before tracing the information in their possession (which may be dispensed with in the event of a written consent in the employment contract itself) especially in case of extraction of company's data from personal devices.
-To this end, custodian interviews may be conducted.

-Step 2: Verification from the source and review of information
+II.
+Verification from the source and review of information